 Co-insurance: This is the amount that you pay after meeting your deductible but before meeting your out-of-pocket max.
 For example, you’ve met your deductible and receive an additional $1,000 bill.
 If your co-insurance is 20 percent, you owe $200.

 Let’s face it: there is no one-size-fits-all approach to choosing a health plan.
 Every person or family has unique health and budget needs.
-Carefully review your options, and understand the benefits and costs of each plan so you can find the coverage that works best for you:
+Carefully review your options so you can find the coverage and cost that works best for you:

 In addition to health insurance, your employer may also offer additional benefits like tax-advantaged benefit plans.
 With a Flexible Spending Account (FSA), Health Savings Account (HSA), or Health Reimbursement Arrangement (HRA), you can save money on out-of-pocket healthcare spending with pre-tax money.

 Some benefits have a health insurance plan requirement; HSA enrollment requires a qualified high deductible health plan.
 If your employer offers an HRA – take it!
 HRAs are funded by the company and do not count towards an employee’s income.